How to Get Into a Spooky Mood: 14 Scary Things to Do

 - Play hide and seek in the trees.

-Watch the video below of a haunted forest.
-The cool thing about this video is that it uses a 3D sound illusion called "Holophonic."
+The cool thing about the video above is that it uses a 3D sound illusion called "Holophonic."
 When you listen with headphones on, you can hear the sound illusion.
 It'll definitely creep you out.

-"The streets were dark with something more than night."
+"The streets were dark with something more than night."— Raymond Chandler

 Another way to be unnerved is to go somewhere with an otherworldly reputation.
-During the Fall, there are bunches of haunted attractions to be found.
-Haunted houses and other haunted places are usually an adrenaline rush meant to shock you and make you jump.
+During the fall, there are bunches of haunted attractions to be found.
+Haunted houses and other haunted places will give you an adrenaline rush for sure.
+Here are a few places you should check out:

 Taking pictures of creepy things can turn your outlook grimmer.
 Take pictures of shadows or of the forest at night.
 Go do a photo shoot in the cemetery.